Using the Secret Server SDK for DevOps

 . -

-In the User drop-down list leave the default All value selected and search for the application user you just created.
+For the User drop-down list leave the default All value selected.

 -